TritonDataCenter/node-verror/README.md

 This module provides two classes in support of Joyent's [Best Practices for Error Handling in Node.js].
-If you find any of the behavior here confusing or surprising,
+If you find any of the behavior here confusing or surprising, check out that document.

 This module provides:

-* VError, for combining errors while preserving each one's error message, and
+* VError, for chaining errors while preserving each one's error message, and
 * WError, for wrapping errors while hiding the lower-level messages from the top-level error.
 This is useful for API endpoints where you don't want to expose internal error messages, but you still want to preserve the error chain